How Productboard scales transparency across their global team with RewatchCourtney Chuang

 “Transparency is core to Productboard’s culture and Rewatch enables us to be transparent at scale, across our global offices and inclusive of remote teammates.”

-Ruzicka sees Rewatch as the first step in moving toward a recording-first culture – a mindset shift that he believes will be key to ensuring the company stays transparent as it continues to grow.
+Tomas sees Rewatch as the first step in moving toward a recording-first culture – a mindset shift that he believes will be key to ensuring the company stays transparent as it continues to grow.

-“As a transparency evangelist, I want to see us start recording meetings by default and sharing them in a place where teammates can get real value out of them,” says Ruzicka.
+“As a transparency evangelist, I want to see us start recording meetings by default and sharing them in a place where teammates can get real value out of them,” says Tomas.
 “I believe the more content we put in Rewatch and the more up-to-date we keep it, the more transparent our company will be and feel.”

 By bringing on Rewatch, Productboard has set the foundation for a transparent company culture that can scale alongside their growing team and across offices and timezones.
-Looking forward, Ruzicka only sees more opportunity to deepen the company’s adoption and usage of Rewatch.
+Looking forward, Tomas only sees more opportunity to deepen the company’s adoption and usage of Rewatch.